Michle99/password-generator/README.md

   - Password strength is categorized as **Vulnerable**, **Weak**, or **Strong**.
   - Strength evaluation considers length, character diversity, and patterns.
 - **Insert Password into Notes**:
-  - Quickly add generated passwords to the active Obsidian note.
+  - Quickly add generated passwords to the active note.
 - **Responsive UI**:
   - Clean and intuitive interface with configurable advanced options.
 - **Real-Time Updates**: